Alcohol Change UK

 Alcohol Change UK is a British charity and campaign group founded in 1984 whose aim is to reduce the harm caused by alcohol.
-It is best known for its flagship awareness programs Alcohol Awareness Week and Dry January.
+It is best known for its flagship awareness programs Alcohol Awareness Week and the Dry January challenge.

 History and organisation

 Alcohol Concern was founded in 1984.
 In 2007 it became one of the 24 founding member organisations of Alcohol Health Alliance UK, a coalition of medical, charity and campaign organisations related to alcohol.
 In April 2017, Alcohol Concern merged with Alcohol Research UK, and in November 2018 the merged group was named Alcohol Change UK.
 It is now recognised as a national agency on alcohol misuse for the UK.

 Since September 2017, the charity has been led by Chief Executive Officer Dr Richard Piper, previously of Roald Dahl's Marvellous Medicine Children's Charity.
-Fiyaz Mughal is chair of the trustees.
+Mick Urwin is chair of the trustees.

 Activities

 Annual campaigns

-In May 2012, Alcohol Concern began promoting Dry January, a national campaign in the UK for people to give up drinking alcohol for the month of January each year.
-The first Dry January was in 2013.
+In May 2012, Alcohol Concern began promoting the Dry January challenge, a national campaign in the UK for people to give up drinking alcohol for the month of January each year.
+The first Dry January challenge was in 2013.
 The idea came from Emily Robinson, who gave up alcohol for January 2011 in preparation for a half marathon and joined Alcohol Concern in January 2012 while abstaining again.
 Public Health England began promoting the campaign in December 2014.
-In its first year, 4,000 people signed up for Dry January and it has grown in popularity ever since with nearly 9 million people taking part in 2023.
+In its first year, 4,000 people signed up for the Dry January challenge and it has grown in popularity ever since with nearly 9 million people planning to take a month off drinking in 2023.

-What’s more, other countries are interested in bringing Dry January to their own populations with the Dry January campaign being licensed to take place in France, Switzerland, Norway, Germany, and the USA.
+Other countries are interested in bringing the Dry January challenge to their own populations with the Dry January campaign being licensed to take place in France, Switzerland, Norway, Austria, South Tyrol (Italy), and the USA.

 Alcohol Awareness Week is run and managed by Alcohol Change UK.
 Each year, Alcohol Change UK sets the date and theme for the upcoming campaign and shares free digital resources for people to take part.
 The campaign has moved from its previous spot in November and now takes place every July.